polypoly-eu/polyPod/README.md

 them as separate packages for now.
 Building these properly turned out to be a challenge.

-While the build, the tests and linting works just fine, things are currently broken, which is apparent when trying to run [orodruin/example](orodruin/example) - the issues are documented there.

-_If_ we can fix those, we can leave things as they are, or even switch to `nodeLinker: pnp` and workspaces, eliminating much of the logic in `build.js` and speeding up the build while at it.

-If we cannot fix these issues, we will likely have to revert to Yarn 1.x and using the `file:` protocol as a workaround :(
+Now that we've worked out the last kink around linked node modules, and since we're using Yarn 2.x, we should be able to switch to workspaces to eliminate quite a bit of the logic in `build.js`.

+If we want to switch to `nodeLinker: pnp`, we have to find a better workaround for _rollup-plugin-node-polyfills_ to discover modules, however.
+Out of the box, [it doesn't support links in `node_modules`][node-polyfills issue], let alone pnp.

 ## Testing